by Cat, Nov 2011 (Photo, right, from Wikipedia)

 - For butterflied hen or cut-up chicken: add lemon quarter and juice to the braise (after searing).

-- Oven: transfer to oven-proof pot to preheated oven.
+- If cooking on stovetop, cover saucier/pot and simmer; if oven, transfer all to oven-proof pot in preheated oven.

 - As chicken cooks, baste every 20 minutes, until thigh registers 160° F on instant-read thermometer.
 Approximate cooking time: